mrworf/iceshelf/README.md

 *(and yes, this would probably mean that time runs in reverse, but bear with me, finding cool names (phun intended) for projects is not always easy)*

+# Current state

+Right now, the tool will do everything except transfer the files it generates.
+Which is a bit of a letdown.
+But I need to verify locally that the tool works properly before I let it loose on AWS Glacier since it could get very costly.